Alexandros Nikolaidis (basketball): Professional career

 After playing in the Greek minor leagues with Mandoulides, Nikolaidis began his pro career in 2019, during the 2019–20 season, with the Greek 2nd Division club Olympiacos B Development Team, which is the reserve team of the Greek EuroLeague club Olympiacos Piraeus.
 Nikolaidis made his EuroLeague debut, with Olympiacos Piraeus, on 4 February 2020, in a EuroLeague 2019–20 season game versus the Lithuanian League club Žalgiris Kaunas.
 He replaced Georgios Printezis, as the youngest Greek born Olympiacos player to ever play in a EuroLeague game, and the second youngest Olympiacos player to ever play in a EuroLeague game overall, after Aleksej Pokuševski.

 On August 16, 2021, Nikolaidis was loaned to Lavrio for the 2021-2022 season.
-In 21 league games, he averaged 6.9 points, 2.1 rebounds, 2.3 assists and 1.4 steals, playing around 19 minutes per contest.
+In 21 league games, he averaged 6.9 points, 2.1 rebounds, 2.3 assists and 1.4 steals in 19 minutes per contest.
 On September 17, 2022, his loan agreement was renewed for another season.
+In 19 league games, Nikolaidis averaged 6.7 points, 2.6 rebounds and 2 assists in 21 minutes per contest.

+On September 13, 2023, Nikolaidis signed with Maroussi.
+On July 5, 2025, it was announced that Nikolaidis will remain with the club until 2026.